 Climate change includes major changes in temperature, precipitation, or wind patterns, which occur over several decades or longer.
-Due to the increase in greenhouse gas concentrations since the end of the 1890s, New Jersey has experienced a 3.5° F (1.9° C) increase in the State's average temperature, which is faster than the rest of the Northeast region (2° F [1.1° C]) and the world (1.5° F [0.8° C]) (IPCC 2014).
+Due to the increase in greenhouse gas concentrations since the end of the 1890s, New Jersey has experienced a 3.5 °F (1.9 °C) increase in the State's average temperature, which is faster than the rest of the Northeast region (2 °F [1.1 °C]) and the world (1.5 °F [0.8 °C]).
 This warming trend is expected to continue.
-By 2050, temperatures in New Jersey are expected to increase by 4.1 to 5.7° F (2.3° C to 3.2° C).
-Thus, New Jersey can expect to experience an average annual temperature that is warmer than any to date (low emissions scenario) and future temperatures could be as much as

-10° F (5.6° C) warmer (high emissions scenario).
-New Jersey can also expect that by the middle of the 21st century, 70 percent of summers will be hotter than the warmest summer experienced to date.
-The increase in temperatures is expected to be felt more during the winter months (December, January, and February), resulting in less intense cold waves, fewer sub-freezing days, and less snow accumulation (NJDEP 2020).
+By 2050, temperatures in New Jersey are expected to increase by 4.1 to 5.7 °F (2.3 °C to 3.2 °C).
+Thus, New Jersey can expect to experience an average annual temperature that is warmer than any to date (low emissions scenario) and future temperatures could be as much as 10 °F (5.6 °C) warmer (high emissions scenario).
+New Jersey can also expect that by the middle of the 21st century, 70 percent of summers will be hotter than the warmest summer experienced to date (NJDEP 2020).

 As temperatures increase, Earth's atmosphere can hold more water vapor which leads to a greater potential for precipitation.
 Currently, New Jersey receives an average of 46 inches of precipitation each year.
 Since the end of the twentieth century, New Jersey has experienced slight increases in the amount of precipitation it receives each year, and over the last 10 years there has been a 7.9 percent increase.
 By 2050, annual precipitation in New Jersey could increase by 4 percent to 11 percent.
 By the end of this century, heavy precipitation events are projected to occur two to five times more often and with more intensity than in the last century.
 New Jersey will experience more intense rain events, less snow, and more rainfalls.
-Also, small decreases in the amount of precipitation may occur in the summer months, resulting in greater potential for more frequent and prolonged droughts.
+Also, small decreases in the amount of precipitation may occur in the summer, resulting in greater potential for more frequent and prolonged droughts.
 New Jersey could also experience an increase in the number of flood events (NJDEP 2020).